Bake Play Smile

 An overhead image of tortilla quiches on a white plate

-Quiche, frittata and savoury slice are all very versatile and can easily be a snack or a light main meal.
+Quiche Lorraine, impossible quiche, vegetable frittata and savoury slice are all very versatile and can easily be a tasty snack or a light main meal.

 In summer, I like to serve them with a lovely fresh salad, like this Walnut, Parmesan, Pear and Rocket Salad, as a side dish.
-Or for a more substantial meal, I add a serve of vegetables, or even these homemade crispy baked wedges.
+Or for a more substantial meal, I add a serve of vegetables, or even these crispy homemade baked potato wedges.

 A white plate on a blue tea towel with three tortilla shell quiches stacked in a pyramid on it